Hong Kong-based EMQ raises $20 million for its cross-border financial settlement tech – TechCrunch

 Until recently, the majority of transactions facilitated by EMQ were between consumers.
 Then in May, the company launched its enterprise payment solution for companies.
 Liu said EMQ now expects business-to-business transactions to account for half of its gross transaction volume in 2021.

 According to Juniper Research, cross-border B2B transactions are expected to exceed $218 trillion by 2022, up from $150 trillion in 2018, thanks in large part to the adoption of new technology.
-Other fintech companies that also provide tech, including APIs, for cross-border transactions include Currencycloud, Payoneer and Transferwise.
+Other fintech companies that also provide tech, including APIs, for cross-border transactions, include Currencycloud, Payoneer and TransferWise.

 Liu said EMQ’s main selling point is that it is focused on building a flexible infrastructure that can handle a large range of use cases in different countries, including e-commerce, merchant settlement, procurement, remittance and payroll.

 He added that EMQ can be integrated into a client’s existing tech infrastructure with as little as two API calls.
-EMQ gives clients a fully-functional sandbox environment, which mimics real transactions, and allows them to experiment with its tech and work with EMQ’s customer support team before it is formally deployed.
+EMQ gives clients a fully functional sandbox environment, which mimics real transactions, and allows them to experiment with its tech and work with EMQ’s customer support team before it is formally deployed.
 Liu said it usually takes clients between two weeks to two months, depending on a company’s size and requirements, to fully integrate EMQ into their business operations.

 In a press statement about the investment, Edward Liu, a partner at WI Harper Group, said, “As digital transformation intensifies globally, enterprises today are increasingly international in scale and they will require a network infrastructure like EMQ with greater speed, more certainty, increased flexibility and transparency, to expand their business in Asia and beyond.
 We are excited to partner with the EMQ team to expand its market-leading position in cross-border business payments globally.”